javadbat/jb-date-input/README.md

 - good typing experience for desktop user

-- it use your page font by default.
+- has headless module so you can use it with any input [read more](https://javadbat.github.io/design-system/?path=/docs/components-form-elements-inputs-jbdateinput-readme--docs#headless-usage)

 - have 3 value type so you can get inputted value in gregorian, jalali or timestamp base on your project need